 As one of Germany’s largest museums, Pergamon has a lot to offer – even if you can’t physically be there.
 This historical museum is home to plenty of ancient artifacts, including the Ishtar Gate of Babylon and, of course, the Pergamon Altar.

 The J. Paul Getty Museum at the Getty Center features works of art dating from the eighth through the twenty-first century, showcased against a backdrop of dramatic architecture, tranquil gardens, and breathtaking views of Los Angeles.
-The collection includes European paintings, drawings, sculpture, illuminated manuscripts, decorative arts, and European, Asian, and American photographs.
+The collection includes European paintings, drawings, sculptures, illuminated manuscripts, decorative arts, and European, Asian, and American photographs.

 Take a Street View tour to discover a massive collection of paintings, drawings, sculptures, manuscripts, and photographs.